 The transformation of Colorado’s case management system is underway, requiring a complete reorganization of a decades-old system.
 Colorado is the second fastest-growing state for older adults, which is driving increased demand for HCBS services.
 This, in combination with the fact that 84% of HCBS members have a chronic condition, 31% of whom have 5 or more chronic conditions, is having a measurable impact on state budgets and program demands.
 As the case management system adapts and transforms in preparation, growing pains could be better addressed if case management agencies were better prepared.
 To assist with expected organizational and system changes, the 18 | Colorado HCBS Spending Plan Department proposes providing capacity-building funds, change management expertise, and evolving systems support for agencies, members, and their families.

 The Department will support case management redesign efforts in the community by developing a framework to support the change management requirements to ensure successful transition from the current system to implementation of a redesign that mitigates the negative impact on members.
 The Department will work with Case Management Agencies (CMAs), local area organizations, and stakeholders to plan and prepare for Case Management Redesign (CMRD).
-It will provide support to CMAs to implement CMRD policy changes, transition, legal and corporate structures, change management, strategic and organizational planning, capacity and ensuring member access to a CMA, including developing an infrastructure for a learning collaborative so that CMAs have access to individual resources relevant to their change management needs.
+It will provide support to CMAs to implement CMRD, transition, change management, strategic and organizational planning, capacity and ensuring member access to a CMA, including developing an infrastructure for a learning collaborative so that CMAs have access to individual resources relevant to their change management needs.

 Person-centered case management and care coordination requires adapting outreach strategies and support services to the needs of the population and of individuals, which may be different depending on the disability.
 The Department will research national best practices and develop and pilot these practices through models of care coordination that meet the unique needs of a variety of member profiles such as complex care coordination for those with dual or poly diagnoses.
 The Department will develop a training plan, including developing appropriate materials, for Case Management Agency (CMA) and Regional Accountable Entity (RAE) staff on their various roles and responsibilities, collaborative roles between the systems, and effective care collaboration across the continuum of care, especially for members with complex needs.